 24th of July

-I took Jami with me to meet Rochesa, Queen of Arandir.
+I took Jami with me to meet Tauria, Queen of Arandir.
 She’d didn’t look too threatening to me, and she seemed to be quite taken with my mouthy woman.
 On the other hand, I’m not sure Jami liked the queen very much.
-Rochesa and I spoke of terms for our alliance and came to an agreement for the next summer’s tribute.
+Tauria and I spoke of terms for our alliance and came to an agreement for the next summer’s tribute.

 1st of April